newaetech/chipwhisperer/docs/getting-started.rst

     The is the website for NewAE Technolgy Inc. the maintainers of the ChipWhisperer software and the creators the of the ChipWhisperer platform.
-Here you can find out about the company, and find links to things like the store.
+Here you can find out about the company, and find links to things like the store, and upcoming training sessions.
     Here you can you also find some other the other products NewAE Technology Inc. sells like the electromagnetic fault injection platform, the ChipSHOUTER.

 `NewAE Store`_: